anusii/moviestar/.github/pull_request_template.md

   - [ ] MacOS
   - [ ] Windows
   - [ ] Web
-- [ ] I have identified two reviewers
+- [ ] I have identified reviewers
-- [ ] The PR has been approved by two reviewers
+- [ ] The PR has been approved by reviewers

 ## Finalising